javier-gomez-miranda/amibroker/README.md

-# amibroker
+# Amibroker Resources
-Amibroker indicators, backtests and analisys
+In this site you´ll find Amibroker resources such as:
+*indicators
+*backtests
+*analisys